comagic/comagic-app-onboarding/en/usa/marketplace/SalesForce/README.md

   - Enable Task creation for successful inbound, outbound and missed calls.
   - Specify the status and priority with which the task will be created.
   - Task will be created if there are no tasks in open status.
+  - On inbound missed call task will be created every time.

 ![image](sf_task.gif)